 Peace Corps UF Campus Recruiter

-Fall 2024: Danielle will be holding in-person office hours on Tuesdays from 11am-1pm and is available via zoom for additional hours by appointment.
-Her office is inside the UF International Center.
-If you would like to contact Danielle, please email her at peacecorps@ufic.ufl.edu or call her at (904)-466-5101.
+Charlie will be holding in-person office hours on Wednesday from 9:00am-1:00pm and 3:00-5:00pm.
+He is also available via zoom for additional hours by appointment.
+His office is located inside the UF International Center.
+To contact Charlie, please email him at peacecorps@ufic.ufl.edu

 Peace Corps is a life-defining leadership experience in which American citizens go abroad for 27 months to enrich communities in the developing world with your skills and through cultural exchange.